~ Be Prepared ~

 - Insurance / Liability / Risk Management matters

-Sincerely appreciative of our collective efforts toward strengthening our schools and community,
+With sincere appreciation for our collective efforts toward strengthening our schools and community, js